 - Transvaginal ultrasound.
-Many women elect to receive a transvaginal ultrasound, which evaluates the number of small follicles, or egg sacs, present in the ovaries.
+Many women elect to receive a transvaginal ultrasound.
+This test evaluates the number of small follicles, or egg sacs, present in the ovaries.

-- Blood work.
-Blood work can be done to determine who should freeze eggs by assessing the quality of a woman’s eggs.
-Blood work checks levels of certain hormones, including follicle-stimulating hormone, estrogen and anti-Mullerian hormone.
+- Bloodwork.
+Bloodwork can help determine who should freeze eggs by assessing the quality of a woman’s eggs.
+It checks levels of certain hormones, including follicle-stimulating hormone, estrogen and anti-Mullerian hormone.

 Egg freezing is an excellent option for women hoping to preserve their fertility.
 Advances in cryopreservation methods, such as the flash freezing vitrification technique, have caused increased rates of pregnancy after a frozen egg has been fertilized and transferred.